chenyangkang/slurm_vscode_UIUC/README.md

 This repo is a note for how to setup compute node access on slurm and access with VSCode to run apps like jupyter notebook.
 Tested on UIUC Illnois Campus Cluster (ICC).

-There are apparently many different way to access the jupyter notebook on slurm:
+There are apparently many different ways to access the jupyter notebook on slurm:

 1. run jupyter notebook on login node
 2. Run notebook on compute node (persistently), and access it each time.